Route 62 & Swellendam

 Game Reserves on Route 62

 Route 62 also offers the closest ‘proper’ safari near Cape Town.
 Our favourite is the Sanbona Wildlife Reserve.
 A luxury game reserve in the heart of the Karoo, home to the rare White Lion as well as plenty of other game, large and small.
 There are other alternatives available as well.
-Such as Inverdoorn or the too day-trip focused Aquila game reserve, but we believe that Sanbona is the only one which offers a true wildlife safari near Cape Town.
+Such as Inverdoorn, but we believe that Sanbona is the one which offers the best wildlife safari near Cape Town.

 Features